No, Space Did Not Permanently Alter 7 Percent of Scott Kelly's DNA - Slashdot

 On the other hand, if he's married to Charlize Theron then we really do have a problem.

 Counter-intuitive: telomeres increased?
-(Score:2)
+(Score:3)

 If you read up on telomeres, e.g. here http://learn.genetics.utah.edu... [utah.edu] you learn that telomeres are shortened for every DNA copy (which occurs at every cell division).
 The report states that the telomeres increased in length while in space.
 Two completely different thoughts crossed my mind: